cecilia-balocchi/Urban-project/get_data/readme.txt

 I consider the new transformation Inverse Hyperbolic Sine transformation.
 I include years from 2006 to 2017.
 The functions to make those modifications are contained in 'clean_crime.R'.
+This code requires that you have downloaded shapefiles of the regions you want to aggregate over and save them as R objects as done in 'import_shapefiles.R'.

 Some of this code was created with the help of Colman.
-For other useful functions check 'setupcrime_colman.R'.
+For other useful functions you can check 'setupcrime_colman.R'.

+## Get shapefiles and import them in R

+In 'import_shapefiles.R' we use `readOGR` (from the package 'rgdal') to read and import a shapefile into R. Remember that the folder containing your '.shp' file should also contain a bunch of other files with the same name but different extension (.shx, .prj, .dbf, .cpg).

 ## Adding covariate and transformations for the linear model